clean-css/clean-css-cli/README.md

 clean-css-cli 5.0 introduces the following changes / features:

+* adds `--batch` option (off by default) which processes input files one by one without joining them together;
 * clean-css 5.0 with loads of bugfixes;
 * drops official support for Node.js 4, 6, and 8;
 * `--skip-rebase` option has been removed as rebasing URLs is disabled by default now